Andrettin/Wyrmsun/readme.txt

 * AI
 - The AI no longer tries to build gold mines with workers if it lacks the resources - instead it will now use those workers for other tasks until there are enough resources to build the gold mine.

+* Units
+- Fixed bug which caused archers to throw arrows when doing their melee attack against buildings.

 -----------------------------------------------------------------------
 - 1.0.3
 -----------------------------------------------------------------------